How to embed Mastodon posts on a website or blog

 Some posts don’t have an “Embed” option.
 How do I embed them?

+If you’ve enlarged a post and clicked ⋯ but it still doesn’t have an embed option, it may be a post with restricted visibility.
 If a post has a restricted visibility, it cannot be embedded because the creator of the post doesn’t want it to be widely seen.
 You can only embed posts with a public visibility.
+Alternatively, it may be a post on a platform that doesn’t support embedding.

 I embedded a post but it doesn’t look like a Mastodon post any more?
 It uses some other format?